 In the state of Michigan, you have three years to file a dog bite claim.
 However, we recommend filing your claim as soon as possible.
 As time passes, witnesses may move away from the area or not remember the event as clearly.

 Also, it’s best to take action right away so you can get compensation for your injury as soon as possible.
 Right now, you’re probably dealing with medical bills and other expenses due to the injury.
 An attorney will help you file your claim in a timely manner.

 Keep in mind that once the deadline passes, you won’t be able to file a claim at all.
 This is regardless of how much your personal injury claim deserves compensation.

 Ready to file a dog bite claim in Michigan?
-Call Peterson Paletta Balice to request a consultation with one of our dog bite attorneys in Grand Rapids and Ionia.
+Call Peterson Paletta Balice to request a consultation with one of our dog bite attorneys in Grand Rapids and Ionia, MI.
 You may also fill out our online contact form to get started.